 - applying for search warrants and wiretaps in order to obtain evidence of criminal wrong-doing;

-- conducting all pre-trial hearing and trials on behalf of the government; and,
+- conducting all pre-trial hearings and trials on behalf of the government; and,

 - making sentencing recommendations for all convicted defendants.